 I mostly develop software, but I’m sometimes known for taking a break from that to spend time in the mountains or backpack through Europe.

 I am a software developer.
 My first experience with code was BASIC on an Apple IIe somewhere around 1990, when I was in my early years at elementary school.
 I didn’t get into it more seriously until I was older, had spent some years in Germany, earned a B.Sc. in Chemical Engineering, and was forced to finally ask myself what I wanted to do with the rest of my life when the economy crashed in 2008.
 I was able to pivot from Chem.
 E. to a Ph.D. program in Scientific Computing at the University of Utah.
 Somewhere along the way, I decided I was far more interested in writing software professionally than academics so I quit the program and managed to convert my credits and research to that point into a M.Sc. in Computing.
 My focus was computer graphics and scientific visualization.

 I’ve played the guitar more or less consistently since I was 14.
 Aside from a few lessons here and there, I’m self taught.
-Like my journey through my career, my journey through music has been a joy.
+Like my journey through programming, my journey through music has been a joy.
 In my teens, I worshipped the Dave Mathews Band and took a lot of inspiration from Dave’s guitar work.
-In my twenties I shifted somewhat to learning the styles of players like Mike McCready, David Gilmour, Jimmy Page, Eric Johnson, and other guitarists with what I felt had more interesting techniques.
-While I don’t expect to ever reach any significant level of cultural influence musically, I like to think I have gained a much deeper appreciation of the greats through study.
-More recently, I’ve been studying the piano through Bach’s Well Tempered Clavier, Beethoven’s Für Elise and Moonlight Sonata, and Debussy’s Claire de Lune.
+That helped me develop the foundation of rhythm guitar.
+In my twenties I shifted somewhat to learning the styles of players like Mike McCready, David Gilmour, Jimmy Page, Eric Johnson, and other guitarists with more a lead guitar focus.
+My fingers will always be too stubby to approach their greatness, but I like to think I have gained a much deeper appreciation of music through their talents.
+More recently, I’ve been learning the piano through Bach’s Well Tempered Clavier, Beethoven’s Für Elise and Moonlight Sonata, and Debussy’s Claire de Lune.